marwern/PLCreX/README.md

 - [x] Tests: FBD-to-ST compiler
 -->

-# Collaboration
+# Issues and Contributing Guidelines
 Contributors are welcome.
-Please use GitHub Issues and start the subject with the appropriate cause (Feature Request := "[Feature Request] ... ", Change Requests := "[Change Request] ... ", and Bugs := "[Bug] ... ") to track the implementation progress.
-For ideas, I recommend using GitHub Discussions (Categorie:Ideas) first.
-Depending on the discussion, I/you can create a feature request, change request or bug.
+Please use GitHub Issues and use appropriate labels to prioritize tasks and track implementation progress.

+Pull requests should link to a specific issue in the comment.
 I think this keeps the repository well structured.
-Thanks!
+Thanks a lot!

 # Licenses
 - PLCreX [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)